 Today, the introduction of Cloud-based ERP has brought a radical change in the implementation strategy of business management systems.
-The evolution of cloud computing and software as a service started in the earlier times with the establishment of large mainframe data centres and early outsourced payroll bureaus.
-In the recent times, the two areas have been combined with the introduction of the Cloud ERP.
+The evolution of cloud computing and software as a service started in earlier times with the establishment of large mainframe data centres and early outsourced payroll bureaus.
+In recent times, the two areas have been combined with the introduction of the Cloud ERP.

-Having said that, there are some important considerations when you are starting an ERP project for your business and these must be attended while defining the budget & scope of the project.
+Having said that, there are some important considerations when you are starting an ERP project for your business and these must be attended to while defining the budget & scope of the project.
 What you need is a Cloud ERP with Low TCO.

-- Do not Compromise on the Functionality for Lower Costs
+Do not Compromise on the Functionality for Lower Costs

-That’s why when any company does any business analysis exercise for a client; it asks for business goals for next 5 to 10 years.
+That’s why when any company does any business analysis exercise for a client; it asks for business goals for the next 5 to 10 years.
 Most of the ERPs have basic functionality anyway but it’s the specific features which make the ERP unique to your business.
-You should come up with the list of features required to support the goals of the business in next five years.
+You should come up with the list of features required to support the goals of the business in the next five years.
 Do this exercise with the whole team and then check which ERPs tick most of the boxes.

-- Intelligently Select your Use-Cases
+Intelligently Select your use cases

-Don’t go overboard with them in automating the smallest and easiest process and on the other hand don’t leave the major tasks manual.
+Don’t go overboard with them in automating the smallest and easiest process and on the other hand, don’t leave the major tasks manual.
 Get a good balance of processes and their implementation cost.

-- Be Careful with the Custom Developments and Enhancements
+Be Careful with the Custom Developments and Enhancements

 Get your requirements analysed by the best possible consultant who is up to speed with the latest versions of the ERP chosen by you.
 This will ensure that they don’t change the system completely and increase the cost for you.

-- Carefully Choose Your ERP Partner
+Carefully Choose Your ERP Partner

 Let us know if the article was useful and if you have any comments feel free to add them below.